-Hiking the Waimano Falls Trail on Oʻahu
+Hiking the Waimano Falls Trail on Oʻahu, Hawaiʻi

 Distance: 2.9 miles / 4.7 km

-In any case, don’t estimate the trail’s difficulty based solely on the 2.9-mile (4.7 km) roundtrip distance, as the steep elevation change can make the hike a bit more challenging than it may seem, especially if it has been recently raining!
+That said, the Waimano Falls Trail is a steep and typically very muddy adventure that descends off Mānana Ridge to the hidden waterfall.
+This means the trail’s difficulty shouldn’t be judged solely by its 2.9-mile (4.7 km) roundtrip distance, as the steep elevation change can make the hike more challenging than it may initially seem—especially if it has rained recently!

 Waimano Falls Trailhead Parking